Harry-Skerritt/SpotifyMate/README.md

 ## How does it work?
 The SpotifyMate firmware, has a GUI which makes the setup and use of the device pretty simple, but to explain a bit more about how the deice works:

-- The device will enter a 'provisiong mode' when first powered on, or without an active network connection, which allows the user to connect to the device and add it to their home WiFi network.
+- The device will enter a 'provisioning mode' when first powered on, or without an active network connection, which allows the user to connect to the device and add it to their home WiFi network.

 - The device will also need linking to the users Spotify account, which can be done through a QR code displayed on screen.